kineticstoolkit/kineticstoolkit_doc/src/player_basics.md

 markers = ktk.read_c3d(filename)["Points"]
 ```

-To visualize these markers, we instantiate a [Player](api/ktk.Player.rst) using one of these methods:
+To visualize these markers, we instantiate a {{ktk_player}} using one of these methods:

 ```
 p = ktk.Player(markers)